wangc90/AE_Data_Integration/README.md

 ggpubr<br />

 ## Required Code from MOCSS paper
-download the folder from Simulation_Auxiliary or TCGA_Auxiliary/code: these folders contain the codes from MOCSS paper that are used in this study point the python path to this folder to access these code<br />
+download the folder from Simulation_Auxiliary or TCGA_Auxiliary/code: these folders contain the codes from MOCSS paper that are used in this study<br />
+point the python path to this folder to access these code<br />
 sys.path.insert(1, 'Simulation_Auxiliary')